Laper-in/laperin-api/README.md

 </details>

 #### **RECIPES**
 This set of API endpoints enables the management of recipes.
 The POST endpoint creates a new recipe, requiring authentication tokens, admin rights, and blacklist verification, supporting image and video uploads.
-The GET endpoint retrieves all recipes, and GET/:id fetches details for a specific recipe.
-The PATCH/:id endpoint updates a recipe, allowing image replacement, with authentication, admin, and blacklist checks.
-The DELETE/:id endpoint deletes a recipe, requiring user ownership validation.
+The GET endpoint retrieves all recipes, and GET `/:id` fetches details for a specific recipe.
+The PATCH `/:id` endpoint updates a recipe, allowing image replacement, with authentication, admin, and blacklist checks.
+The DELETE `/:id` endpoint deletes a recipe, requiring user ownership validation.
 Additional GET endpoints enable recipe searches by name, ID, category, and ingredient.
 Each endpoint serves a specific function in the recipe management system.
 <details>
   <summary>Recipe model</summary>